-Assumes that no additional Bonds will be issued and continuation of current Registration Fees and Other Registration-Related Fees.
+(b) Assumes that no additional Bonds will be issued and continuation of current Registration Fees and Other Registration-Related Fees.
 Estimates of Program Income and coverage beyond the 2032-33 fiscal year are not currently available.

-(c) Reflects the assumed issuance of the 2024 Series 1 Bonds on or about April 2, 2024, and the 2024 Series 2 Bonds.
+(c) Reflects the assumed issuance of the 2024 Series 1 Bonds on or about April 2, 2024, but does not reflect issuance of the 2024 Series 2 Bonds.